SAP/spartacus-docs/_pages/contributing/e2e-guidelines.md

 title: End-to-End Test Guidelines
 ---

-## Tests for desktop and mobile

-It's a good practice to e2e test both desktop and mobile experience.
-There is no need to write duplicate code for mobile and desktop tests, since the following utils were introduced: `viewportContext()` and `cy.onMobile()`.
-The `viewportContext()` allows for easy running the same e2e tests for the given list of viewports: both [`'desktop', 'mobile']` or only `['mobile']` or only `['desktop']`.
-Moreover, if some part of the test is specific only to mobile, it can be wrapped inside a callback passed to the util function `cy.onMobile()`.
-Analogically, part of the test that is specific only to desktop, should be wrapped in `cy.onDesktop()` See example:
+It is a good practice to write end-to-end tests for both desktop and mobile experiences.
+By using the `viewportContext()` and `cy.onMobile()` utils, you can avoid having to write duplicate code for both the mobile and desktop tests.

+The `viewportContext()` allows you to easily run the same e2e tests for a given set of viewports, whether it is both viewports (`['desktop', 'mobile']`), only `['mobile']`, or only `['desktop']`.

+Furthermore, if a part of a test is specific only to the mobile experience, you can wrap it inside a callback that is passed to the `cy.onMobile()` util function.
+And of course, the same can be done for the desktop experience with the `cy.onDesktop()` util function.

+The following is an example

 ```typescript
 describe('Added to cart modal', () => {